$0 Turkey → Canada Express Entry Guide — Quick-Start Checklist

 Step-by-Step: Getting an Apostille on Your Turkish Diploma

-Present the document to the Valilik or Kaymakamlık.
+3. Present the document to the Valilik or Kaymakamlık.
 The apostille stamp is placed on the document itself or on a separate sheet attached to it.
-Fees vary by province but are typically under 200 TRY.
+Confirm the authority's current process and fee.

 One Thing That Trips Up Turkish Applicants

 WES (World Education Services) — the credential evaluation body used for Express Entry — does not rely on your apostilled diploma for its evaluation.
 WES requires official transcripts sent directly from your university, in a sealed envelope or via a secure digital channel.
-The apostilled diploma can be uploaded separately as supporting material, but it does not replace the transcript.
+An apostilled diploma can be uploaded separately as supporting material if requested, but it does not replace the transcript.

 Many applicants apostille their diploma and assume WES is satisfied.
 It is not.
-You need both: the apostilled diploma for IRCC's file and the directly-sent official transcript for WES.
+You need the directly-sent official transcript for WES, and any supporting diploma copy or apostille that IRCC specifically requests.

 Turkey's digital state infrastructure gives you a genuine edge here.
 Candidates from countries without e-Devlet equivalents wait weeks for paper police certificates.
 You can generate the correct document, in English, in minutes — and add a digital e-apostille for under 200 TRY.